hurchalla/factoring/README.md

 Near-optimal hash tables are used for fast deterministic Miller-Rabin primality testing.
 For information on the tables and how they were generated, you can view the [README.md](https://github.com/hurchalla/factoring/blob/master/include/hurchalla/factoring/detail/miller_rabin_bases/README.TXT), and see the [header files with the tables](include/hurchalla/factoring/detail/miller_rabin_bases).
 The general purpose functions *hurchalla::is_prime* and *hurchalla::factoring* use some of the smallest of these hash tables (8 to 320 byte), to minimize memory footprint and cache impact while still receiving a performance boost.
 The resource_intensive_api functions use the largest of the hash tables for best possible performance.

 The Pollard-Rho-Brent algorithm uses an easy extra step that seems to be unmentioned in the literature.
 The step is a "pre-loop" that advances as quickly as possible through a portion of the initial pseduo-random sequence before beginning the otherwise normal Pollard-Rho Brent algorithm.
 The rationale for this is that every Pollard-Rho pseudo-random sequence begins with a non-periodic segment, and trying to extract factors from that segment is mostly wasted work since the algorithm logic relies on a periodic sequence.
 Using a "pre-loop" that does nothing except iterate for a set number of times through the sequence thus improves performance on average, since it quickly gets past some of that unwanted non-periodic segment.
-In particular, the "pre-loop" avoids calling the greatest common divisor, since it would rarely find a factor during the non-periodic segment.
+In particular, the "pre-loop" avoids calling the greatest common divisor, which would rarely find a factor during the non-periodic segment.
 This optimization would likely help any form/variant of the basic Pollard-Rho algorithm.

 ## Performance Notes
 If you're interested in experimenting, predefining certain macros when compiling can improve performance - see [macros_for_performance.md](macros_for_performance.md).